WikipediaLibrary/TWLight/docs/developer.md

 The intended audience for this document is future developers of TWLight.
 Hi!

-To get set up with TWLight locally you can [twlight_vagrant](https://github.com/WikipediaLibrary/twlight_vagrant).
+To get set up with TWLight locally you will need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

 ## Shell scripts